ignaciosm/schedule-app/PLANNING.md

 - The organizer, admins, managers, or assistants can update the employee's availability based on created shifts for their team.
 - The organizer, admins, managers, or assistants can schedule an employee for a shift.
 - The organizer, admins, managers, or assistants cannot schedule an employee for a shift the employee is not available for.
-- The organizer, admins, managers, or assistants can finalize the schedule and download it as a PDF.
+- The organizer, admins, managers, or assistants can finalize the schedule and download it as a PDF (ideally email to all employees on the team).

 # Models
 I think the way I want to do this is have the Devise user model, then using single table inheritance (STI) for the other user roles.
 Probably the best way with the associations I want each type of user to have.
-Need to research how that plays into user sign ups through Devise.
+I will have the Devise `User` model and each of the "roles" will be models that inherite from `User` i.e. `Organizer < User`.
+[Reference](https://rails.devcamp.com/professional-rails-development-course/advanced-user-features/enabling-admin-users-using-single-table-inheritance)

 The gem devise_invitable will allow users to invite.
-The user will have a `role_id` column that will be part of the invite and like the invited email, get set in the sign up form.
+The user will have a `role_id` or `type` (see above reference link, `type` should work just as well as `role_id` for the invite) column that will be part of the invite and like the invited email, get set in the sign up form.
 [Reference](http://stackoverflow.com/questions/29616495/cannot-get-devise-invitable-to-assign-a-role-when-inviting)

 Form example:
 ```